samalba/image-spider/README.md

 Because this was written for a code challenge, I used as few third-party libraries as reasonable.
 My directions were to use only "dotcloud services", and I think I've stuck to that fairly well.
+In practice this entire piece of code could have been handled by third-party software, but that wouldn't have been much of a code challenge.

 Design Decisions: